 Back in 2003 I was the original creator of DotNetNuke, an open source web application framework which evolved from the IBuySpy Portal reference application created by Microsoft.
 DotNetNuke grew to become one of the most popular Content Management Systems native to the Microsoft platform.
 DotNetNuke leveraged the WebForms UI framework from Microsoft and had many powerful features such as multi-tenancy, a composite user interface, and extensibility via skins and modules.
 It also had a vibrant community of ISV's creating professional extensions for the platform.
 In 2006 I helped co-found a company, DNN Corp, to accelerate the growth of the platform and ecosystem.
 The company raised 3 rounds of venture capital from top tier Silicon Valley investors, scaling the global footprint to more than 700,000 installations worldwide and building a loyal community and customer base.
 I served as CTO and Board Member of DNN Corp until 2014 when I left the company to pursue other opportunities.

-In October 2018 Scott Hunter, Director of Program Management for Microsoft .NET, reached out to me to ask if I was aware of Microsoft's recent efforts related to Blazor.
+In October 2018 Scott Hunter, VP of Product at Microsoft, reached out to me to ask if I was aware of Microsoft's recent efforts related to Blazor.
 I immediately saw the potential for the UI component model and I began working on a POC to determine if Blazor was capable of supporting a modular application framework.
 The POC was a success which soon prompted me to announce the availability of a new open source project, Oqtane, in May 2019.
 Oqtane took inspiration from DotNetNuke in terms of its core framework features, however it was built from the ground up as a client/server SPA application using modern .NET Core patterns and technology.
-In alignment with the Oqtane Philosophy, the framework evolved at a rapid pace and version 1.0 was announced in conjunction with the GA release of Blazor Server at Microsoft BUILD 2020 (.NET Core 3.2)... which was followed up with version 2.0 at .NET Conf 2020 (.NET 5)... version 3.0 at .NET Conf 2021 (.NET 6)... and finally version 4.0 (.NET 7) was released in June, 2023.
+In alignment with the Oqtane Philosophy, the framework evolved at a rapid pace and version 1.0 was announced in conjunction with the GA release of Blazor Server at Microsoft BUILD 2020 (.NET Core 3.2)... which was followed up with version 2.0 (.NET 5) in November 2020 ... version 3.0 (.NET 6) in November 2021 ... version 4.0 (.NET 7) in June 2023... and most recently, version 5.0 (.NET 8) was released in November 2023.